armchairancap/xx-pool-notes/README.md

 3.3.3.3
 ```

-If they use FQDNs, resolve those to IPv4 addresses first.
+If their cMix node uses FQDN (Dynamic DNS, for example), resolve those to IPv4 addresses first.

-Then run this script:
+Then run this script (which, by the way, requires that `ufw` be enabled and at least one rule - such as to allow SSH - to exist, which is the default in xx Network Handbook):

 ```sh
 #!/usr/bin/env bash